This article has links to products and services we love, which we may make commission from.

 The road is lined with entertainment, restaurants, stores, and fresh produce trucks.

-The only downside to Duck is that there is no public beach access, so be sure that your VRBO has private access.
+The only downside to Duck is that there is no public beach access, so be sure your apartment has private access.

 Things to do in Duck include a leisurely walk along Duck Waterfront Shops or Boardwalk with a takeout coffee from Duck’s Cottage, a kayak tour, and catching the sunset over the Currituck Sound at Sunset Grille or Aqua.

-These incredible sunsets make Duck one of the best places in the Outer Banks for romance too.
+These incredible sunsets make Duck one of the best places in the Outer Banks for romance.

 Duck Accommodation